Zugzwang: Fischer vs. Taimanov, fourth match game

-Tseshkovsky versus Flear, 1988
+Tseshkovsky vs. Flear, 1988

 This position from a 1988 game between Vitaly Tseshkovsky and Glenn Flear at Wijk aan Zee shows an instance of "zugzwang" where the obligation to move makes the defense more difficult, but it does not mean the loss of the game.
 A draw by agreement was reached eleven moves later.

 Reciprocal zugzwang

 A special case of zugzwang is reciprocal zugzwang or mutual zugzwang, which is a position such that whoever is to move is in zugzwang.
 Studying positions of reciprocal zugzwang is in the analysis of endgames.
 A position of mutual zugzwang is closely related to a game with a Conway value of zero in game theory.